Amidst cuts in funding to social care and welfare schemes, a private school in Wales has developed UK’s first wheelchair mobility training facility.

 “That’s why we have the bumpy road, speed bump, and curb climber, just to get the students used to different textures and obstacles they may face.
 With practice, they will maintain better contact with their controls and learn techniques that work best for them,” says Luke.

-The idea of having pavements lined with white lines as a means to provide the kids with a “visual cue” for guidance took birth from such incidents being brought to the forefront by parents.
+He tells me about a student who toppled off his chair after the wheels slipped off the pavement near his home, and the idea of having pavements lined with white lines as a means to provide the kids with a “visual cue” for guidance dawned on Luke as similar incidents were brought to the forefront by parents.

 The whole course is designed with simplicity while a pinch of fun is infused into the daily activity.
-Luke uses a quirky traffic offences and ticketing system, that often drives the kids into heaps of laughter amidst the process of learning.
+Luke uses a quirky traffic-offences and ticketing system, that drives the kids into heaps of laughter amidst the process of learning.

 Every session caters to three students at a time and begins when they line up in the parking bay.
 During the first run, most kids pick up three or four tickets and in the following turns, they are trained in those specific mistakes that they made.